VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 Although all reserved seats are full, we have a limited amount of walk-on seats that will be distributed first come, first served on Friday.

-The official bus schedule can be found [here](https://www.bus.com/event-summary/484659946-vandy-hacks-2018-november-2nd?access-token=73a2bc44-3979-45cf-802e-cdd1f95fee04).
+The official bus departure times and pickup locations can be found [here](https://www.bus.com/event-summary/484659946-vandy-hacks-2018-november-2nd?access-token=73a2bc44-3979-45cf-802e-cdd1f95fee04).
 If you have any questions, email us at [travel@vandyhacks.org](mailto:travel@vandyhacks.org).

 # <a name="reimbursements"></a>Reimbursements

 In order to receive travel reimbursement, you must have already been contacted and had the reimbursement confirmed.
-You will also need to fill out a form on Saturday at the event, so make sure you’ve filled it out before you leave.
+You will also need to fill out a form on Saturday during our Reimbursement Open House from , so make sure you’ve filled it out before you leave.
 You will need to know your social security number to complete the form, so have it ready to go.
 Check out our travel reimbursement policy at [travel.vandyhacks.org](https://travel.vandyhacks.org).

 # <a name="parking"></a>Parking